veryfancypants/hs2_blender_export/README.md

 * Male characters aren't textured correctly (need to create separate materials for them)
 * Tongue and teeth are inserted into the scene but not textured or properly placed
 * Produced characters have no pubic hair
+* No support of characters with custom meshes

 Automatic rigging route:

 * Work in progress, many missing features
+* Bump mapping is disabled because MeshExplorer messes with gamma in bump maps, making them unusable without some postprocessing, and I need to sort out the kind of postprocessing needed
+* No support of male characters
+* All of the issues of the manual route